How to Add Textgilliandarby

 Or you can add a texture to a solid color.

 Now say you want to save the original text style as a preset.
-Here’s the original text string, rotated back to be horizontal.
+Here’s the original text string we had earlier, with a gradient fill.

 Assign a preset name such as “Spring,” and the new preset appears in the list.